oliverdevisser/clippers-proj/README.md

 ## Conclusion
 You now have the LAC_FSD_ODV web app running in Docker containers with a PostgreSQL database.
 Follow the steps outlined above to build, run, and troubleshoot the application.

-If you encounter any issues or have questions, feel free to check the logs (docker-compose logs) or reach out for further assistance (olliedevisser@gmail.com or (650)996-2776).
+If you encounter any issues or have questions, feel free to check the logs (docker-compose logs) or reach out for further assistance (olliedevisser@gmail.com ).